 However, if you do not receive a certificate and believe you should have done, first contact your tour operator or travel agent.
 Some holiday and travel arrangements purchased may not be ATOL protected, since travel firms may also sell travel arrangements that are not protected by the scheme.

-Most overseas air holidays booked with UK travel companies must be protected.
+Most air holidays booked in the UK must be protected.
 There are several ways to check:

 - Always check you will be given an ATOL Certificate before you book.
 It's your guarantee of protection.
 If your travel business says they cannot provide one, ask why and consider your options carefully before proceeding, because you will be booking at your own risk.